ODM2/ODM2/doc/ODM2Docs/core_results.md

 * ResultType (from a controlled vocabulary)
 * The Variable that is represented (via VariableID)
 * The Units of measure for the Result (via UnitsID)
-* A TaxonomicClassifier that indicates a taxonomic classification for the result (via TaxonomicClassifierID) (e.g., a count Result is of fish species X, where X is the TaxonomicClassifer)
+* An optional TaxonomicClassifier that indicates a taxonomic classification for the result (via TaxonomicClassifierID) (e.g., a count Result is of fish species X, where X is the TaxonomicClassifer)
 * The ProcessingLevel, which describes the level of processing that has been completed on the Result (via ProcessingLevelID)
 * The ResultDateTime, which is the time at which the Result became available.
 * A ValidDateTime, which is a time for which the Result is valid (e.g., in the case of a forecast)
 * A Status that describes the state of the Result (from a controlled vocabulary)
 * A SampledMedium that described the environmental media (e.g., soil, water, air, etc.) from which the Result was derived (from a controlled vocabulary)
 * A ValueCount that specifies the number of ResultValues in the Result
-* An IntendedObservationSpacing that specifies the intended temporal spacing of the resulting data values (some Results may have data values whose actual temporal spacing varies)

 ### ResultUUID ###
 The ResultUUID is a globally unique identifier for the Result.
 It is included to support unique identification of a Result - especially in the case where a catalog implementation of ODM2 may be storing metadata from many different ODM2 instances.
 ResultUUIDs will typically be GUIDs generated by the machine that is hosting an ODM2 database.